Marc-Édouard Nabe: Break-up with the publishing industry and hiatus

 In 2005, Éditions du Rocher was sold to a pharmaceutical business.
 Prior to that, Nabe used to receive monthly payments in exchange for yielding his royalties, according to a non-written contract.
 Following the sale, the publishing house ended the publication of Nabe's books and Nabe sued the company, thus retrieving the copyright ownership of all of his works."Tribunal de grande instance de Paris, Chambre civile 3, 9 juillet 2008, 06/17664" (2008) Finding himself without a publisher, Nabe spent the following years writing 'tracts, broadsides dealing with controversial current affairs and pasted on public walls all around Paris.
 Topics covered included euthanasia, the 2006 Prix Goncourt handed to Jonathan Littell, the accusations of antisemitism faced by cartoonist Siné, Zinedine Zidane's headbutting of Marco Materazzi during the 2006 FIFA World Cup Final, the 2007 French presidential election and Iran's nuclear program.

 Self-publishing as 'anti-publishing'

 In January 2010, Nabe announced that he was now self-publishing and coined the phrase 'anti-édition' ('anti-publishing') to describe his approach.
 He stated that 'anti-publishing' was a way for an author who had already been published within the literary system to get out of it and create an alternative system.
 In this sense it would differ from regular self-publishing.
-Nabe created an online shop to sell his own books, the first of which was the novel L'Homme qui arrêta d'écrire ("The Man who Stopped Writing").
+Nabe opened an online shop to sell his own books, starting with the novel L'Homme qui arrêta d'écrire ("The Man who Stopped Writing").
 The book was shortlisted for the Prix Renaudot, something which had not yet happened to a self-published novel.
 The prize eventually went to Virginie Despentes.
 The following year, he self-published L'Enculé, a novel inspired by the Dominique Strauss-Kahn affair.